 6. Fun: We enjoy and celebrate what we do!

 Our robot is also judged on its mechanical design and the strategy RoboThinkers use to complete the field missions.
-We have 5 minutes to explain to the judges about the components that make up the robot.
+We have 5 minutes to explain to the judges the components that make up the robot.
 This includes the different motors, sensors, and special features implemented on the robot.
 During this time we also have an opportunity to run one or two missions to demonstrate how the robot performs.
-We also discuss with the judges about the overall team’s strategy for robot games.
+We also discuss with the judges the overall team’s strategy for robot games.
 We do this by explaining how and why we chose to do certain missions.

 Part of the opening day celebration for the new FLL season includes the release of the new field missions and table mat.
 The RoboThinkers use engineering and math concepts to design, build, and program an autonomous robot to score points by completing various mission tasks on the playing field.
 The missions require the team’s robot to navigate around the mission mat to collect, deliver, or cause something to happen.
-The goal is to score as many points as possible within the match’s 2.5 minute time frame.
+The goal is to score as many points as possible within the match’s 2.5-minute time frame.

 Click here to register a student for our FLL robotics team.